 A chatbot is even a worse use case if the customer is looking for multiple items, such as for a supermarket.
 Again a graphical interface is a better fit.

-There may be some use cases where the chatbot is a better channel than a graphical interface for retail.
+There are some use cases where the chatbot is a better channel than a graphical interface for retail.
 For example:

 Even for a supermarket type use case, it is also true that a chatbot, assuming it performs well enough, could be a useful way of creating the initial list of items you want to buy if we assume the customer is using a voice bot.